DeVinci-Innovation-Center/Classes/HMAE/README.md

 > 09/11/2022

-ou have to provide a 1-page report which summarises your project and the process to make it.
+You have to provide a 1-page report which summarises your project and the process to make it.
 It must contain an introduction of your project, a diagram showing the different stages leading to the completion of your project and an identification of the difficulties.
 Your project **must be decided with your PI** and the course leader.
 Otherwise, your report could be rejected, ending with a note of 0.
 The deadline is for the report deposit.
 You have to check with your PI and the course leader before.